-Resource Topic No - Action Alternative Elements Common to All Master Plan Alternatives Alternative B Alternative D Alternative F Land Use Planning & Policies There would be no impacts under the No-Action Alternative.
+Land Use Planning & Policies There would be no impacts under the No-Action Alternative.
 Direct and indirect, long and short-term moderate, beneficial impacts by complimenting other planning efforts.
 Alternative B would have a minor to moderate, long-term, adverse impact in strengthening the connection of the South Mall Campus to the SW Ecodistrict as it would continue to block out of the neighborhood across Independence Avenue, SW from within the site and continue to block views into the gardens and to the Castle from outside.
 A moderate, long-term, beneficial impact would occur by strengthening the connection of the South Mall Campus to the SW Ecodistrict and would increase views into the gardens and to the Castle from outside.
 It would be consistent with the SW Ecodistrict goals for a pedestrian-oriented development and improved connection to public space.
 Due to impacts to the historic character of the South Mall Campus, this alternative may not be fully consistent with the Urban Design or Historic Preservation Elements of the Comprehensive Plan.
 It would restore and renovate historic buildings consistent with the National Mall Plan's cultural resource goals.
+It is also consistent with the National Mall Plan in the following areas: access and circulation, particularly pedestrian improvements; visitor experience (education, information and enjoyment); and health, safety, and security.
 A moderate, long-term, beneficial impact would occur by strengthening the connection of the South Mall Campus to the SW Ecodistrict as it would continue to block out of the neighborhood across Independence Avenue, SW from within the site and would increase views into the gardens and to the Castle from outside.
 Alternative F is consistent with the Comprehensive Plan and SW Ecodistrict Plan goals for pedestrian-oriented development and for improved connections to public space, and the most consistent with the Urban Design and Historic Preservation Elements of the Comprehensive Plan.
 It would restore and renovate historic buildings consistent with the National Mall Plan's cultural resource goals.
+It is also consistent with the National Mall Plan in the following areas: access and circulation, particularly pedestrian improvements; visitor experience (education, information and enjoyment); and health, safety, and security. ------------------------------ -- -- --- -- ---